CovertRob/LS-Backend-Core/LS180/ls180_notes.md

     ALTER COLUMN full_name TYPE varchar(25);
 ~~~

-- With constraints, instead of changing them, we usually add them to or remove th em from the column definition
+- With constraints, instead of changing them, we usually add them to or remove them from the column definition
   - There is an `ALTER CONSTRAINT` clause used to change certain aspects of Foreign Key constraints but usually just adding/removing
 - There are table and column restraints: syntax in commands differs but function the same
   - `NOT NULL` column constraint